CP1401/Practicals/prac_02/README.md

 PLEASE don't ever comment or uncomment large blocks of code manually by typing or deleting `#` one at a time.
 No :)

+## Reflection

+In `questions.txt`, type the heading "Reflection" and answer the following questions:

+1. What is your current **goal** for your career?
+What do you see yourself doing 5 years from now?
+2. How are your current efforts in this subject helping you achieve that goal?
+3. What can you differently to improve the value of your time at university as you work towards your goals?

 # Practice and Extension

 These final sections in practicals are not _required_ to be completed for marks, but you will definitely find benefit in